geekboxzone/mmallow_docs_source.android.com/src/tech/security/index.md

 kernel is to isolate user resources from one another.
 The Linux security philosophy is to protect user resources from one another.
 Thus, Linux:

-+ Pevents user A from reading user B's files
++ Prevents user A from reading user B's files
 + Ensures that user A does not exhaust user B's memory
 + Ensures that user A does not exhaust user B's CPU resources
 + Ensures that user A does not exhaust user B's devices (e.g. telephony, GPS,